WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-examples.md

-# 3rd proposal formal spec examples
+# 3rd Proposal Formal Spec Examples

 This document contains WebAssembly code examples mentioned in comments on this repository, and what they reduce to, according to the "3rd proposal formal spec overview".